WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordFinder.md

 This is useful if you lost your password for a Bitcoin wallet, other than Wasabi.

 Note that for a 4 characters length password it took more than one minute to find.
-Moreover, the process is heavy in CPU and for that reason it can be a good idea to use the best combination of parameters to reduce the search space.
+Moreover, the process is heavy in CPU and for that reason, it can be a good idea to use the best combination of parameters to reduce the search space.

 * __language__ (default: en) specify the charset (characters to search in) to reduce the search space.
 For example, while the *Italian* charset is "abcdefghimnopqrstuvxyzABCDEFGHILMNOPQRSTUVXYZ", the *French* charset is "aâàbcçdæeéèëœfghiîïjkmnoôpqrstuùüvwxyÿzAÂÀBCÇDÆEÉÈËŒFGHIÎÏJKMNOÔPQRSTUÙÜVWXYŸZ".